 The EU has a strict regime on data privacy under the General Regulation on Data Protection, Regulation 2016/679 (GDPR) that has become applicable on May 25, 2018.
-The GDPR as an EU regulation does not have to be implemented into member states' national law, but applies directly in all member states.
+The GDPR as an EU regulation does not have to be implemented into member states' national law but applies directly in all member states.
 It applies to companies with an establishment in the European Economic Area (EEA) that includes the 27 member states of the EU and Norway, Iceland and Liechtenstein.
 Furthermore, the GDPR applies to companies not located in the EEA but processing personal data of individuals located in the EEA (e.g., through online business).
-The GDPR implements stringent operational requirements for controllers of personal data, including, for example, obligations to justify the collection, use and other processing of personal data (e.g., based on the individual's consent), to notify the individuals concerned about data processing activities, to protect all processed personal data through appropriate technical and organisational measures, and to implement a data protection compliance management.
+The GDPR implements stringent operational requirements for controllers of personal data, including, for example, obligations to justify the collection, use and other processing of personal data (e.g., based on the individual's consent), to notify the individuals concerned about data processing activities, to protect all processed personal data through appropriate technical and organizational measures, and to implement a data protection compliance management.
 Furthermore, the GDPR defines high data security and compliance standards for the transfer of personal data to third countries, including the U.S. The operational requirements under the GDPR are even stricter in case of sensitive personal data, such as health or genetic data, that typically have to be stored in a pseudonymized (i.e., key-coded) manner.
 The GDPR provides that EU member states may in certain areas deviate from GDPR standards which results in varying laws and regulations at member states level.
-The applicable data protection laws in the EEA may limit our ability to share and otherwise process personal data.
-If our business falls below the GDPR standards, we may be subject to severe administrative fines (under the GDPR, in the amount of up to 4 % of the total worldwide annual turnover of our preceding financial year) and suffer significant loss of reputation.
+The applicable data protection laws in the EEA may limit on the best of the total worldwide annual turnover of our preceding financial year) and suffer significant loss of reputation.